Pathoschild/smapi-mod-dump/source/~JohnsonNicholas/DynamicNightTime/README.md

 This mod alters three functions in Game1 - isNightOut, GameClock, getStartingToGetDarkTime, getTrulyDarkTime.
 They will still return the same variables and generally the same intended use.

 ## Changelog
+1.2.6
+ - further changes

+1.2.5
+ - fixes to the transition at night

 1.2.1
  - Added in a lunar light
  - Updated for the newest lunar disturbances and stardew valley